FormidableLabs/victory-scatter/docs/ecology.md

 Victory Scatter
 =============

 VictoryScatter creates a scatter of points from data.
-Scatter is a composable component, so it does not include an axis.
-Check out Victory Chart for easy to use scatter plots and more.
+VictoryScatter is a composable component, so it does not include an axis.
+Check out [VictoryChart](https://github.com/formidablelabs/victory-chart) for easy to use scatter plots and more.

 ## Features